 - To the College President—the decision of the President is final and binding

 No grievance shall be considered or processed unless it is submitted within twenty (20) working days after the first occurrence of the event giving rise to the grievance, or within twenty (20) days after you, through the use of reasonable diligence, should have obtained knowledge of the first occurrence of the event giving rise to the grievance.
 In all instances that follow, the term “days” does not include (1) Saturdays, (2) Sundays, (3) holidays, and (4) breaks in the academic year.

 If a complaint that falls within the definition of a grievance is not satisfactorily resolved in the informal discussion and a minimum of five (5) days have elapsed since the complaint was presented, you may then file a grievance on the official Complaint and Grievance form located in the Student Records Office or the Administration Office.
 The grievance procedure would then begin at Step II.

-- Such grievances shall be submitted to Administration Office who will forward it to the Associate Dean of Student Development and Services for proper routing.
+- Such grievances shall be submitted to Administration Office who will forward it to the Dean of Student Engagement, Persistence, and Succes for proper routing.

 - The written grievance shall set forth the nature of the grievance, the facts on which it is based, and the relief requested.
 If possible, witnesses’ statements and names should be included.
 The grievance must be written and signed by the student.
 The grievance shall be discussed within five (5) days with the student(s) and others involved at a time mutually agreeable to all parties.